pylayers/pylayers/doc/index.rst

 pylayers
 ========

-pylayers is a python platform for studying and testing localization algorithms in indoor environments.
+pylayers is a python platform which is developped with the purpose of studying and testing localization algorithms in indoor environments.

 + Indoor Layout description
 + Mobile user mobility